metablaster/WindowsFirewallRuleset/README.md

 2. To suggest new rules, report problems, or various rule and code improvements, please open new issue here on github and provide details as outlined in "New issue".

-3. To contribute rules, it is also desired that each rule contains good description of it's purpose, when the user clicks on rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.
+3. To contribute your own rules, it is also desired that each rule contains good description of it's purpose, when the user clicks on rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.